withastro/action/README.md

             # path: . # The root location of your Astro project inside the repository. (optional)
             # node-version: 22 # The specific version of Node that should be used to build your site.
 Defaults to 22. (optional)
             # package-manager: pnpm@latest # The Node package manager that should be used to install dependencies and build your site.
 Automatically detected based on your lockfile. (optional)
+            # build-cmd: pnpm run build # The command to run to build your site.
+Runs the package build script/task by default. (optional)

   deploy:
     needs: build